 The Master of Social Work program at Brigham Young University is accredited by the Council on Social Work Education.

-The mission of the School of Social Work at Brigham Young University is to support the overall mission of BYU and the Church of Jesus Christ of Latter-day Saints by generating new knowledge and by educating and training students to use the appropriate knowledge, values and skills of the social work profession to serve children and families within their environment and the context of their specific cultures.
+The mission of the School of Social Work at Brigham Young University is to support the overall mission of BYU and The Church of Jesus Christ of Latter-day Saints by generating new knowledge and by educating and training students to use the appropriate knowledge, values and skills of the social work profession to serve individuals and families within their environment and the context of their specific cultures.

-Director and Graduate Coordinator: Gordon E. Limb Field Education Director: Wendy Sheffield
+Director and Graduate Coordinator: Gordon E. Limb

 The School of Social Work utilizes the Comprehensive Clinic, an interdisciplinary training and research facility.
 The facility houses state-of-the-art video and computer equipment, as well as a staff of skilled technicians and staff to support graduate student and faculty research.